 The Canada Pension Plan (CPP) ensures that in the case of retirement, disability, or death, a partial replacement of earning will be provided to CPP contributors and their families.
 CPP contributions are made by most of Canadians who work outside of Quebec.

-CPP retirement pension recipients who are under 65 years old and still working must contribute to the CPP
+CPP recipients who are 64 years old or less and still working must continue to contribute to their CPP

 To stop or continue to contribute to the PRB:

-CPT30 form needs to be filled out if you wish to stop contributing to the PRB.
+CPT30 form needs to be filled out if you wish to stop contributing to the PRB at age 65 or thereafter.
 A copy of the form has to be sent to your employer, and the original form also needs to be sent to the Canada Revenue Agency (CRA).